emojicode/emojicode.github.io/src/reference/specification.md

 *Primitives* are a fixed amount of data types which are represented by a single value.
 These data types are:

-- Integer, which must be able to store the range of a 32-bit signed integer.
+- Integer, which must be able to store the range of a 64-bit signed integer.
 - Float
 - Boolean, which must be able to store a truthy or a falsy.
-- Symbol, which must be able to store the range of a 32-bit unsigned integer.
+- Symbol, which must be able to represent any Unicode Character defined in the latest Unicode standard.

 *Objects* are allocated on the heap and only passed by their reference.